JimFowler/books/Books20/Tools/doc/journals/theory.rst

 older method, of formatting the files manually, was sure to introduce inconsistencies between files.

-The list of book entries created by **ajbbooks** will be used by other programs to generate the database for the project.
-Thus **ajbbooks** doesn't care much about the actual content of fields.
+The list of journal entries created by **journals** will be used by other programs to generate the database for the project.
+Thus **journals** doesn't care much about the actual content of fields.
 It just needs to know how to parse and write the fields.